We deploy the real environment, you take the scenario-based labs on us. Hands-on, from anywhere, at any time.

 Join the Linux Academy community slack for chat here: https://linuxacademy-community-slack.herokuapp.com/ and join the #aws channel.

 AWS Essentials is a course for those who are completely new to AWS.
 No prior AWS experience is required.
 We will introduce you to AWS, provide an overview of the core AWS services, and walk you through the process of setting up your own AWS account.
 Your learning will be reinforced with real-world scenario hands-on activities using our Live Environment; and quizzes will be used to help check your understanding of the presented topics.

 Welcome to the AWS Certified Cloud Practitioner course.

 Are you a business professional, accountant, sales person, or some other type of non-technical person that works in the tech industry?
 Have you always wanted to know what cloud computing is, how it works, and what it's used for — without all the technical jargon?
 If you answered YES, then the Certified Cloud Practitioner course and exam are perfect for you.

 As the cloud computing industry continues to grow, understanding its concepts, purpose, and use cases will become an increasingly valuable skill among non I.T. individuals and employees.
-What that in mind, AWS created an exam that covers the very basics of their cloud computing platform, and that tests you on basic AWS services, benefits, concepts, and use cases.
+With that in mind, AWS created an exam that covers the very basics of their cloud computing platform, and that tests you on basic AWS services, benefits, concepts, and use cases.
 All without having to know detailed technical terms, concepts, and know-how.